FinnishCancerRegistry/gleason_extraction_py/readme.md

 Contents:

-- `gleason_extraction.py`: the regular expressions and how they are used are defined here.
+- `src/gleason_extraction.py`: the regular expressions and how they are used are defined here.
-- `pattern_extraction.py`: more general pattern extraction functions.
+- `src/pattern_extraction.py`: more general pattern extraction functions.
-- `utils.py`: general utility functions.
+- `src/utils.py`: general utility functions.
+- `tests/*`: unit tests.

 ## Extraction process description